 We do not recommend using Labs for installations or productions where dependability is required.
 These features are experimental and unsupported, but we welcome bug reports and feedback to continue improving Lightform Creator.

-NDI is an experimental feature in Labs (for LFC only) that allows you to stream video into Lightform Creator from another source on the same network or stream the output from Lightform Creator into another program on the same network.
+NDI is an experimental feature in Labs (for LFC only) that allows you to stream video to your LFC from a source on the same network or stream the output from Lightform Creator into another program on the same network.